edubart/nelua-lang/docs/pages/libraries.md

 instead it reuses its memory as an optimization.
 Use this only if you know what you are doing, to be safe use `string.sub` instead.

-CAUTION: When using the GC the view will not hold reference of the original string, thus if you don't hold the original string reference somewhere you will have a dangling reference.
+*Remarks*: When using the GC the view will not hold reference of the original string, thus if you don't hold the original string reference somewhere you will have a dangling reference.
 The view string may not be zero terminated, thus you should never cast it to a `cstring` to use in C functions.